Pedro Joaquín Chamorro Barrios: Revolution and civil war

 Chamorro's father was assassinated in 1978, galvanizing support for the Sandinistas who overthrew the Somoza dictatorship in July 1979.
 His mother became a member of the first post-Somoza Junta of National Reconstruction while Chamorro worked as a writer and photographer at La Prensa, to which his mother also soon returned after growing disenchanted with the Sandinista government.
 The paper, with a legacy of opposition from the Somoza era, again took on that role during the FSLN rule.
-Chamorro also joined the political opposition and was elected Political Secretary of Social Democratic Party in 1983.
+Chamorro also joined the political opposition and was elected Political Secretary of the Social Democratic Party in 1983.

 After his uncle Xavier Chamorro Cardenal departed the anti-FSLN La Prensa to start the FSLN-friendly El Nuevo Diario, Chamorro Barrios became co-editor, with Pablo Antonio Cuadra, of La Prensa from 1981 and continued until just after the 1984 elections, when he left Nicaragua following repeated harassment and censorship of the newspaper.
 Living in Costa Rica, Chamorro edited the anti-FSLN newspaper Nicaragua Hoy and served as a spokesman for the Contras, the US-backed effort to overthrow the FSLN.
 He became a member of the Contra Nicaraguan Resistance Directorate in May 1987.

 While Chamorro was in Costa Rica, his sister Claudia was also there serving as Nicaragua's ambassador to Costa Rica, on behalf of the FSLN government.
 Despite the political opposition, the siblings remained on good terms, their children playing together.